Galileo Galilei: Later Church reassessments

 The Galileo affair was largely forgotten after Galileo's death, and the controversy subsided.
 The Inquisition's ban on reprinting Galileo's works was lifted in 1718 when permission was granted to publish an edition of his works (excluding the condemned Dialogue) in Florence.
 In 1741, Pope Benedict XIV authorised the publication of an edition of Galileo's complete scientific works which included a mildly censored version of the Dialogue.
-In 1758, the general prohibition against works advocating heliocentrism was removed from the Index of prohibited books, although the specific ban on uncensored versions of the Dialogue and Copernicus's De Revolutionibus remained.
+In 1758, the general prohibition against works advocating heliocentrism was removed from the Index of prohibited books.
+However, the specific ban on uncensored versions of the Dialogue and Copernicus's De Revolutionibus remained.
 All traces of official opposition to heliocentrism by the church disappeared in 1835 when these works were finally dropped from the Index.

-Interest in the Galileo affair was revived in the early 19th century, when Protestant polemicists used it (and other events such as the Spanish Inquisition and the myth of the flat Earth) to attack Roman Catholicism.
+Interest in the Galileo affair was revived in the early 19th century when Protestant polemicists used it (and other events such as the Spanish Inquisition and the myth of the flat Earth) to attack Roman Catholicism.
 Interest in it has waxed and waned ever since.
 In 1939, Pope Pius XII, in his first speech to the Pontifical Academy of Sciences, within a few months of his election to the papacy, described Galileo as being among the "most audacious heroes of research... not afraid of the stumbling blocks and the risks on the way, nor fearful of the funereal monuments".
 His close advisor of 40 years, Professor Robert Leiber, wrote: "Pius XII was very careful not to close any doors (to science) prematurely.
 He was energetic on this point and regretted that in the case of Galileo."